Selim-SHERIF/Portfolio/CFD_and_Aerodynamics/Aerodynamics_of_a_fixed_weather_drone/README.md

   ![Experimental Setup](Images/wind_tunnel.png)

-Finally, all results were compiled into a project report, which is shared in this repository.
-Unfortunately, the original XFLR5 files are no longer available, but the results are easily reproducible.
+Finally, all results were compiled into a project report:

 ### Author 👨‍🔬
 - **Selim SHERIF**